Swiss International Air Lines Flight 850

-Swiss International Air Lines Flight 850 was an international scheduled passenger flight from Basle, Switzerland, to Hamburg, Germany.
+Swiss International Air Lines Flight 850 was an international scheduled passenger flight from Basel, Switzerland, to Hamburg, Germany.
 On 10 July 2002, the flight was unable to land at Fuhlsbüttel Airport due to weather.
 Attempts were made to divert to other airports at Berlin and Eberswalde before the crew decided to land at Werneuchen.
 On landing, the aircraft struck an earth bank which ripped off all three undercarriage legs, and came to rest on its belly with an engine on fire.
 One of the sixteen passengers suffered minor injuries.
 The aircraft was written off.

 The investigation into the accident by the German Federal Bureau of Aircraft Accident Investigation (BFU) took over eight years to complete.
 It raised a number of issues, including poor crew resource management, insufficient weather information being passed to the crew of Flight 850 and faulty runway markings at Werneuchen Airfield, where the runway had been reduced in length from 2400 m to 1500 m, but the runway markings had not been altered to reflect this.

 Aircraft

 The aircraft involved was a Saab 2000, registered HB-IZY, and named Doldenhorn, after a 3643 m mountain in Switzerland.
-The aircraft was msn 047 and had first flown on 30 April 1997.
+The aircraft's serial number was 047 and had first flown on 30 April 1997.
 At the time of the accident, it had completed 12,303 hours of flight and made 12,069 landings.